 CCSI adheres to the following cancellation and refund policies for all executive trainings:

 Cancellation with 30-days notice: for cancellations made within 30 days prior to the scheduled event, no refund will be allowed for any reason.

 Cancellation with 60-days notice: for cancellations made within 60 days prior to the scheduled event, the $500 fee will be refunded.

 Cancellation by CCSI: CCSI reserves the right to cancel any event at any time.
 Should this take place, a full refund will be offered.

 Applications will be considered on a rolling basis until August 15, 2022.
 We encourage applicants to apply early in order to secure a place.
 Applicants may use this link to apply online.

 If you have any questions about the program, or if you would be interested in sponsoring participants in the program, please contact us at [email protected].

 Scholarships & Sponsors

-CCSI would like to thank the executive training program’s 2022 sponsors:
+CCSI would like to thank the executive training program’s 2022 sponsor: